jayantnd/duplicate-photo-finder/README.md

 # How it works:
 most(not all) of the duplicate photos will have same name with same size. so this tool will search all the photos with same name and size then create Album with current date (mm/dd/yy) and put them in Duplicates Photos folder.

-Once its added in the album you can go through the Album and delete them by pressing CMD+DELETE to delete permanently.
+Once it's added in the album you can go through the Album and delete them by pressing CMD+DELETE to delete permanently.
 (Though it’s very rare, album may contain photos which may not be duplicate.
 So be careful while deleting them)

 # How to verify:
 Copy a name of the photo from duplicate album and search, you will see more than one copy of same photo.
 Also you can verify it by creating a duplicate photo, select recently duplicated photos, run this script

-# Current Implement
+# Current Implementation
+It uses a smart algorithm for faster processing.
 First it iterate all the selected Photos, then sort them using quick sort algorithm to have similar names together

 then it iterate through the list again to group the similar named photos and place them in an Album in "Duplicate Photos" folder